Salud

 • Not validated for children or adolescents — use pediatric-specific formulas.

-• Less accurate at extremes of BMI (BMI < 17 or > 40): the formula was derived from a population closer to normal weight.
-At high obesity levels, LBM tends to be overestimated.
+• Less accurate at extremes of BMI (BMI < 17 or > 40): at high obesity, LBM tends to be overestimated.

-• Other formulas exist (James, Hume, Peters) and may be preferred in specific clinical protocols — check your institution's drug-dosing guidelines.
+• Other formulas exist (James, Hume, Peters) and may be preferred in specific clinical protocols.

-• This calculator is for informational and educational purposes and does not replace clinical measurement methods such as DEXA, BodPod, or hydrostatic weighing.
+• This calculator is for informational and educational purposes and does not replace clinical measurement (DEXA, BodPod, or hydrostatic weighing).

 What is lean body mass?